 The relevant regulations that we follow can be accessed from Tasmanian Legislation.

 The five City of Hobart by-laws due to expire in 2018 are currently under review.
 Comment on the following draft by-laws – Public Spaces, Infrastructure, Car Parks, Environmental Health and Waste Management, which can be found at the Your Say Hobart website, can be made in writing to the General Manager or through Your Say Hobart by 14 July.

-The Council works within a legal framework called the Local Government Act 1993.
-In addition to this legislation the Council can also create by-laws to manage, regulate or control various activities within the City.
-Currently six by-laws exist to deal with:
+The Council can create by-laws to manage, regulate or control various activities within the city.
+There are currently six by-laws which address:

-By-laws from other councils can be found on the Local Government Division web site.
+By-laws from other councils can be found on the Local Government Division page.

 Right to Information Act 2009

-The Right to Information Act 2009 commenced on 1 July 2010 and provides for greater access to information held by government bodies.
-View more information and download a Right to Information Application Form at the Right to Information Act page.
+The Right to Information Act 2009 governs access to information held by government bodies.
+To make a Right to Information request, download an application form at the Right to Information Act page.